Tuesday, November 17, 2015

 The centuries-old balete tree at the cemetery of Jimenez.

 After breakfast we left the Archbishop’s residence for our trip to Pagadian.
-Our first stop was the College Seminary of Ozamiz, the St. John Paul College Seminary where they keep the chair used by Pope John Paul in Manila when he came for the World Youth Day.
+Our first stop was the College Seminary of Ozamiz, St. John Paul II College Seminary, where they keep the chair used by Pope John Paul II in Manila during the World Youth Day.

 St. John Paul College Seminary of Ozamis.